• Skip to primary navigation

 3. May use regular oats instead of the old-fashioned variety.

-4. May use regular chocolate chips or M&M’s in place of the mini chocolate chips.
-Alternative, you can replace the chocolate chips with toasted pecans, toasted almond pieces or peanuts.
+4. Use regular chocolate chips or M&M's instead of mini chocolate chips.
+Alternatively, you can replace the chocolate chips with toasted pecans, toasted almond pieces, or peanuts.

 5. May use chia seeds or sunflower seeds in place of the flax seeds.

-6. I used a tablespoon ice cream scoop to help form the energy bites, but you could use a spoon to partition out about 1 tablespoon of the mixture per ball.
+6. I used a tablespoon ice cream scoop to help form the energy bites, but you could use a spoon to partition out about one tablespoon of the mixture per ball.

 Nutrition